 D1 Does your institution enroll transfer students?
 (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?

-D2 Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2020.
+D2 Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in If your institution collects and reports non-binary gender data, please use the "Another Gender" category.